MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 modules, and then use the imported commands in the current session, the commands run implicitly in the **PSSession** on the remote computer.
 You can use this strategy to manage the remote computer.

-You can use a similar strategy to manage computers that do not have PowerShell remoting enabled, including computers that are not running the Windows operating system, and Windows computers that have PowerShell, but do not have PowerShell remoting enabled.
+You can use a similar strategy to manage computers that don't have PowerShell remoting enabled, including computers that are not running the Windows operating system, and Windows computers that have PowerShell, but don't have PowerShell remoting enabled.

 Start by creating a CIM session on the remote computer, which is a connection to Windows Management Instrumentation (WMI) on the remote computer.
 Then use the **CIMSession** parameter of